-The Common Fund’s Increasing the Diversity of the NIH-Funded Workforce program will support innovative and transformative approaches to increase the diversity of the biomedical workforce.
+The Common Fund’s Enhancing the Diversity of the NIH-Funded Workforce program will support innovative and transformative approaches to enhance the diversity of the biomedical workforce.
 This program will build upon and synergize with ongoing efforts to promote diversity, with the intention that this synergy will create a wide-ranging culture shift to facilitate broad impact on many diverse biomedical research scientists.
-The Increasing the Diversity of the NIH-Funded Workforce program consists of a series of coordinated initiatives:
+The Enhancing the Diversity of the NIH-Funded Workforce program consists of a series of coordinated initiatives:

 Building Infrastructure Leading to Diversity (BUILD):